frankie-2nfro-com/football_match_outcome_prediction/README.md

     whole_list_df = pd.concat(league_pds)
     self.data = pd.concat([self.data, whole_list_df])
 ```
-For details of the class, please see football_result.py.

 #### 2) Match_Info.csv
 In this csv file, it contains fields as follows: